ancoleman/panflow/CLI_USAGE.md

 10. **Context matters**: Remember to specify the correct context (`shared`, `device_group`, `vsys`, or `template`) and its name when working with configurations.

 11. **Use package-based CLI**: Use `panflow_cli.py` instead of `cli.py` for all operations as it's the primary interface going forward.
 Examples throughout this guide can be adapted by changing `python cli.py` to `python panflow_cli.py`.

+12. **Leverage graph query filters**: Use the `--query-filter` option with commands like `policy bulk-update`, `object bulk-delete`, `deduplicate merge`, and `merge` commands to precisely select the objects or policies to operate on.
+This is more powerful than using simple pattern matching or name lists.